unstoppabledomains/dev-docs/crypto-payments/troubleshoot/library-error-handling.md

 # Resolution Library Error Handling Guide

 Unstoppable Domains follows the error handling best practices specific to each library's language.
-Each error data structure contains an error code, a human-readable message, and extra details that may help you debug the error, like so:
+Each error data structure contains an error code, a human-readable message, and extra details that may help you debug the error.

 ```typescript
 {